Dave Brandon: Domino's

-Brandon became the chief executive officer of Domino's Pizza in March 1999 after its founder, Thomas Monaghan, sold his shares of the pizza chain to Bain Capital in order to start Ave Maria University.
+Brandon became CEO of Domino's Pizza in March 1999 after its founder, Thomas Monaghan, sold his shares of the pizza chain to Bain Capital in order to start Ave Maria University.

 Brandon led Domino's to its initial public offering in 2004 at $14 per share, raising $337 million.
 Under Brandon's direction, Domino's introduced the first pizza tracker, and added desserts and sub sandwiches to its menu.
 To promote the new products, Brandon appeared on a national TV commercial to burn a cease-and-desist letter from Subway.
 In 2009, Domino's changed its core pizza recipe in a move that Brandon called the "biggest product introduction we've done since… well, pizza."
 Over the course of Brandon's tenure, Bain received a 500% return on its initial investment.
 By December 31, 2009, around when Brandon left for the University of Michigan, the stock price had fallen to $8.38.

 Politics

 Brandon was elected to the Board of Regents of the University of Michigan in 1998, as a member of the Republican Party.
 In the November 2006 election, he lost his reelection bid to Democrat Julia Donovan Darlow.
 His term expired December 31, 2006.

-Brandon has donated to several Republican campaigns and conservative causes.
+Brandon has donated to several Republican campaigns and conservative causes up until 2010.

 Television

-On May 5, 2005, Brandon appeared on the third edition of Donald Trump's The Apprentice as part of the finale CEO interview panel.
+On May 5, 2005, Brandon appeared on the third season of The Apprentice as part of the finale CEO interview panel.
 In an advertisement that first aired on January 21, 2009, David starred by "oven baking" a cease and desist order from Subway.
 He was seen putting the letter in a pizza oven, and the letter caught on fire.
 Subway had sent the letter to Domino's to stop advertisements for their new oven baked sandwiches that noted a 2 to 1 advantage over Subway's subs in an independent taste test.